RedHatInsights/insights-results-aggregator/docs/local_setup.md

 * edit localhost line in your `/etc/hosts`:  `127.0.0.1       localhost kafka minio`
 * `ingress` image should present on your machine.
 You can build it locally from this repo
 <https://github.com/RedHatInsights/insights-ingress-go>
 * `ccx-data-pipeline` installed.
 You can doing it by cloning the [repository](https://github.com/RedHatInsights/ccx-data-pipeline) and running `pip install -r requirements.txt`.
+Make sure you are using the appropiate version of Python (look at `ccx-data-pipeline` README) and a virtualenv (optional but recommended).

 ## Usage